What Job Can I Get With an Architecture Degree?

 In the UK, becoming a licensed architect requires a lot of training.
 Starting with an initial five-year undergraduate degree where you study Architecture, you’ll then need to seek practical training in the workplace which culminates with a final exam - taking around a total of seven years to qualify as a chartered architect.

-During this extensive training period, it’s not uncommon for students to explore the different career paths open to them for their future - either directly or indirectly related to a degree in architecture
+During this extensive training period, it’s not uncommon for students to explore the different career paths open to them for their future - either directly or indirectly related to a degree in architecture.

-Fortunately, even if students do decide against becoming a fully qualified architect, the subject is a highly creative, respectable and exciting field of study, providing you with a wealth of opportunities and transferable knowledge once you graduate.
+Fortunately, even if students do decide against becoming a fully qualified architects, the subject is a highly creative, respectable and exciting field of study, providing you with a wealth of opportunities and transferable knowledge once you graduate.

 Take a look below at just a handful of the job roles you could find yourself working in once you complete your training.
 We even provide details on some of the typical responsibilities you could find yourself dealing with on a day-to-day basis, helping you make a more informed decision for further research.